Analysis of the Word Lojong

 The term “mind training” is the usual translation of the Tibetan term lojong.
 When we examine the meaning of lojong more carefully, we discover that the first syllable lo means “attitude.”
 This implies that what we are dealing with is not just the mind in general, but really the attitude with which we look at things, how we deal with the world.
-The second syllable jong is a very interesting word actually, because on the one hand it means “to train,” but on the other hand it also means “to cleanse.”
-What that implies is that in order to train ourselves, to make progress, what we need to do is basically cleanse ourselves of all the negative attitudes, of the disturbing emotions, of the various hindrances, and so on.
-It’s by cleansing these out, getting rid of them, that we actually train ourselves.
-This is the meaning of the word jong.
+The second syllable jong is a very interesting word actually.
+On the one hand it means “to train,” but on the other hand it also means “to cleanse.”
+This implies that in order to train ourselves, to make progress, we need to cleanse ourselves of all hindrances such as negative attitudes, disturbing emotions, and so on.
+It’s by cleansing and getting rid of these negativities, that we actually train ourselves.
+This is the complete meaning of the word lojong.

 (V. 97) Out of all the boundless bodhisattva behaviors that have been spoken of, I shall definitely put them to practice (at least) to the extent of the conduct for cleansing my mind.

-I think it’s very noteworthy that Geshe Chekawa studied this lojong for six years with Geshe Sharawa.
-Geshe Chekawa was no beginner, he was obviously a very advanced type of practitioner.
-And I think it indicates very well how much effort is necessary to really train our attitudes, to get rid of the selfishness, and the self-cherishing, and so on.
+It’s noteworthy that Geshe Chekawa studied this lojong tradition for six years with Geshe Sharawa.
+Geshe Chekawa was no beginner; he was obviously a very advanced type of practitioner.
+It clearly indicates how much effort is necessary to really train our attitudes, to get rid of our selfishness, self-cherishing, and so on.
 It’s a long-term endeavor that requires practice over and over and over again.

 (1) May I always cherish all limited beings by considering how far superior they are to wish-granting gems for actualizing the supreme aim.